-This document is used to waive the rights of alien and would be used before the filing of a lien.
+This document is used to waive the rights of aliens and would be used before the filing of a lien.
 When a lien waiver is submitted, it states that the party is waiving its rights to place a lien on the project.
-The person who is making the payment will generally request a lien wavier from the supplier, contractor, or subcontractor.
+The person who is making the payment will generally request a lien waiver from the supplier, contractor, or subcontractor.

 Free Form (Template)

 Frequently Asked Questions